2017 AFA BEST IN CLASS MEDALS AND CHAMPION TROPHIES

 CONSISTENCY OF EXCELLENCE MEDAL

 Products that are consistently awarded a gold medal for three consecutive years will be eligible to receive a Consistency of Excellence Medal.
-Product previously submitted and won gold medal status in the Royal Melbourne Fine Food Awards 2014/15 will be eligible for this status in the first year of the AFA should the same product receive a gold medal at the 2016 AFA.
+Product previously submitted and awarded gold medal status in the Royal Melbourne Fine Food Awards 2015 and Australian Food Awards in 2016 will be eligible for this status should the same product receive a gold medal at the 2017 AFA.